 2. The Appropriate Maintenance of Medical Equipment

-Once medical equipment is used with a patient, it should not be used again on another patient until it’s been properly cleaned, disinfected, and cleared for use.
+Once medical equipment is used with a patient, it should not be used again on another patient until the medical equipment has been properly cleaned, disinfected, and cleared for use.
 Medical facilities need to make regular inspections and perform the appropriate maintenance of medical equipment whenever there is a problem.
 Failure to do so is harmful to the health of the patients seeking treatment.

 3. A Strict Adherence to Water-Quality and Ventilation Standards